urakymzhan/workshop-claofun/README.md

 Prerequisite |
 ------------ |
-install testem library |
+Install testem library.
 Run this command in your terminal: `npm install testem -g` |
+|

 - Best to start solving from pre-work-workshop folder thus is the easiest one